HOW TO USE CUSTOM GOOGLE FONTS IN POWERPOINT[Free Download]

 There is a universe of personality-filled typefaces just waiting in the wings to take your slides to the next level.
 Today is your chance to breathe life into your slides and dazzle your audience.

 Now, today’s PowerPoint comes with a decent array of font choices.
-Many of these are suitable for an internal business presentation (Helvetica is a safe classic).
+Many of these are suitable for an internal business presentation (Franklin Gothic and Segoe are safe classics).

 I also understand that many companies’ branding guidelines extend to internal presentations.
 So please don’t get flagged by HR for violating their typographical tenets.